Portuguese UN troops suspected in African smuggling scheme

 Police said in a statement that more than 300 officers took part in the operation targeting “a criminal network, with international links.”

-Police conducted searches of 100 sites, mostly homes, and served 10 arrest warrants, the statement said without elaborating.
+Police conducted searches of 100 sites, mostly homes, and acted on 10 arrest warrants, the statement said without elaborating.

-The military has stepped up checks and inspections of military flights from Central African Republic.
+Following the tip-off, the military stepped up checks and inspections of military flights from Central African Republic, according to officials.

+Portuguese Defense Minister João Gomes Cravinho said he informed U.N. officials about the tip-off when it was received and told them the case was being handled by the Portuguese judiciary.

+The tip-off related to two Portuguese soldiers who were no longer in the Central African Republic, Gomes Cravinho told national news agency Lusa, in an interview published by Diario de Noticias.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.